Goncalo-Dias-Rodrigues/PersonalSnakeGame/README.md

 ## How to Play

-Simply run the `main.py` file (or whatever you named your main game file) using Python:
+Simply run the `main.py` file using Python:

 ```bash
 python main.py